Wehzie/master-thesis/README.md

 - Profile Python's memory usage.

-- Plotting custom legend for mask with multiple members in a group.
-Such that a group shares a color and one entry in the legend (individual algorithm names shouldn't be visible).

 - SPICE: Add phase via delayed voltage delivery.

-- Plot Improvement: Histogram over the frequencies in an ensemble of oscillators currently doesn't accurately measure the frequencies, and the bins are too large.

 - Plot: Frequency diversity (band) (y-axis) vs. number of oscillators (x-axis) for n algorithms.
 Hypothesis: As the number of oscillators increases, the frequency diversity increases.

 - Algorithm: Algorithm finds the best combination of parameters iteratively.

 - Implement different signal generation function for Python, more similar to spice (instead of sawtooth).

-- Implement custom extrapolator function to accelerate SPICE signal generation.

-- Implement MP for SpiPy

-- Implement time in seconds vs. rmse based on samples vs. rmse

 - Renaming:
     - algo_monte_carlo -> algo_monte_carlo_greedy